fjose10/vsm-data-analysis/README.md

 **A more detailed discussion is found in the "analysis.ipynb" file**

-This repository presents the analysis of experimental magnetization data (M vs T) obtained from VSM measurements, with the goal of identifying and characterizing magnetic curves in LaFeO₃-based samples in the context of the analysis for my undergraduate thesis.
+This repository presents the analysis of experimental magnetization data (M vs T) obtained from VSM measurements, with the goal of identifying and characterizing magnetic curves in LaFeO₃-based samples in the context of the analysis of these samples for my undergraduate thesis (Green precursor-assisted solid-state synthesis of LaFeO3 perovskite: role of tannic acid on structural and magnetic properties).

 ## Overview
 Two types of samples were studied: